Let’s complicate the narrative

 And I look forward to creating more journalism that doesn't succumb to the hopelessness of our present moment, but points to solutions and empowers Calgarians instead.

-If you value journalism that complicates the narrative, please sign up as a monthly supporter of The Sprawl on Patreon!
+If you value journalism that complicates the narrative, please sign up as a monthly supporter of The Sprawl!
 Ours is a crowdfunded, ad-free, made-in-Calgary model.
 Join the 500+ Calgarians who support The Sprawl!